-COMLEX examination applications are available online at www.nbome.org.
-Students are eligible to sit for the following exams after successful completion of all third-year cores and Clinical Management Review:
+COMLEX examination applications are available online at www.nbome. org.
+Students are eligible to sit for the following exams after successful completion of all third-year cores, OPP COMAT, CSA, and Clinical Management Review:

-- COMLEX Level 2-CE must be taken during or within 30 days after the assigned study month. - COMLEX Level 2-PE must be taken after April 1 and before Oct.
-31 of the fourth year.
+- COMLEX Level 2-CE must be taken during the assigned Clinical Management Review or within 30 days of its completion. - COMLEX Level 2-PE must be taken after April 1 and before Oct.
+1 of the fourth year.